GeoLarryLai/pyTopoComplexity/README.md

 ## Example DEM Raster Files

 This repository include example LiDAR DEM files under `~/example/ExampleDEM/` that cover the area and nearby region of a deep-seated landslide occurred in 2014 at Oso area of the North Fork Stillaguamish River (NFSR) valley, Washington State, USA.
-The souce LiDAR DEM files were compiled from 'Stillaguamish 2014' and 'Snohoco Hazel 2006' projects that was originally contracted by Washington State Department of Transportation (WSDOT), downloaded from the [Washington Lidar Portal](http://lidarportal.dnr.wa.gov) on April 4, 2024.
+The souce LiDAR DEM files was cropped from the 'Stillaguamish 2014' project that was originally contracted by Washington State Department of Transportation (WSDOT), downloaded from the [Washington Lidar Portal](http://lidarportal.dnr.wa.gov) on April 4, 2024.
 A goal of this work allow users to reproduce the research by [Booth et al. (2017)](https://doi.org/10.1002/2016JF003934) and permit comparison of topographic complexity metrics derived from other regions using **pyTopoComplexity** package and the **nonlineardiff_Landlab.ipynb** simulation tool.

 The example DEM raster files have various grid size, coordinate reference system (CRS), and unit of grid value (elevation, Z).